|Spacecraft Mission Pages|

 Animated tour of the flight of the voyager 1 and 2 spacecraft

-Launched toward the end of the seventies, the voyager spacecraft visited Jupiter, Saturn, Uranus and Neptune and continued on to where they are now - leaving the domain called the solar system and heading into deep space.
+Launched toward the end of the seventies, the voyager spacecraft visited Jupiter, Saturn, Uranus and Neptune and continued on to where they are now.

 The animation above plays from 1977 onwards, but if you want to watch it again - just rewind the time (using the top slider which has fine and coarse controls) back to 1977 when the voyagers were launched.
 By going forwards again you can watch the voyager spacecraft leave earth and visit the planets.
 The Voyagers were the first spacecraft to visit Uranus and Neptune and used a gravitational slingshot effect from Jupiter and Saturn to increase their speed.
 It was an amazingly clever piece of navigation.